 PARASITES – parasites are often overlooked contributors to a leaky gut.
 They tend to reside in the intestines, where they can cause extensive damage.
 They can also migrate to the blood, lymph, heart, liver, gallbladder, pancreas, spleen, eyes and brain but this is rare.
 If you have parasites, you might suffer from numerous symptoms in addition to allergies: constipation, diarrhoea, gas, bloating, irritable bowel syndrome, joint and muscle aches, anaemia, skin problems, sleep disturbances, chronic fatigue and gradual immune dysfunction.

 Parasites release toxins that damage tissues, resulting in pain and inflammation

 particularly in the gastrointestinal tract: over time, they can depress and even exhaust the immune system.

 A complex condition will require a variety of healing solutions that will involve re-establishing internal ecology and a healthy intestinal flora, changes in diet and addressing nutritional deficiencies.

 At Victoria O’Sullivan and Associates, we’ll partner with you to comprehensively address your health challenges, help you to understand Leaky Gut Syndrome and wet you on a path to a healthier gut and a happier you.

-Contact us now on (02) 9460 0479 to schedule your complementary session or click on the following link to book your consultation today.
+Contact us now on (02) 9904 4488 to schedule your complementary session with my team, or click on the following link to book your consultation today.